 The plane is no longer tossing about like a rag doll; I decide we are now flying over Lake Mead.
 The physical presence of this adventure is about over.
 Time to Say Goodbye.
 My mind begins questioning reality.
 I wonder again, will I keep in touch with these people?
 Will they remain a part of my life or was this some short-lived summer fluke of a party?
 Was it real?
 Does anything real develop in Las Vegas?

 Why did I meet Sarah Bilney who exposed me to the Internet poker sub-culture?
 Bilney and I became fast friends after sharing a cash during a hand for hand bubble round.
-We became dinner companions.
-A dinner companion at the WSOP is important because Las Vegas is a lonely city.
+We became dinner companions which is important because Las Vegas is a lonely city.